 Three women go back in time, and witness their own death-at a time they had already lived through.
 Now they are scrambling to try to keep themselves from dying while still completing the mission that brought them back in the first place.

-“Screaming in Circles” is the seventh story in the Retcon story mosaic, each of which can be read on their own, but which, seen together, tell a larger story as well.
+“Screaming in Circles” is the eighth story in the Retcon story mosaic, each of which can be read on their own, but which, seen together, tell a larger story as well.

 Order “Screaming in Circles”: